 - Rotational Difference

-Use the rotational difference between two objects or bones.
+Provides the value of the rotational difference between two objects or bones, in radians.

 Shows the value of the variable.